 As mentioned earlier, there are currently no industry standards when it comes to content usage and ownership rights in influencer whitelisting.
-Different brands have different expectations and with that, different language.
+Different brands have different expectations and with that, different languages.

-The brand or agency should clearly define several key factors of the influencer partnership, including contact term length, exclusivity, deliverables, and talent fee.
-They should also understand that not everyone, especially micro influencers or those new to the industry, have access to lawyers or talent managers who can review agreements and set clear guidelines for each engagement.
-It’s paramount for the success of the campaign that that everyone involved has a solid understanding of the extent of and limitations to their rights.
+The brand or agency should clearly define several key factors of the influencer partnership, including contract term length, exclusivity, deliverables, and talent fee.
+They should also understand that not everyone, especially micro-influencers or those new to the industry, have access to lawyers or talent managers who can review agreements and set clear guidelines for each engagement.
+It’s paramount for the success of the campaign that everyone involved has a solid understanding of the extent of and limitations to their rights.

 To avoid confusion or discrepancies over content down the road, it’s important to create contracts that explicitly state the campaign terms and address the following usage rights questions: